 In partnership with Google, join the Chandra Family Department of Electrical and Computer Engineering in celebrating 120 years of excellence!
 We're thrilled to present a Texas ECE history museum experience, featuring presentations that showcase the remarkable journey we've undertaken.
 This is a momentous occasion, and we invite ECE alumni, current and former faculty members, and the broader ECE community to come together and commemorate the legacy of our prestigious department!
 Limited space available!
 RSVP by October 15th!

-From October 26-October 28, 2023, we will celebrate ECE120 with a series of special events including a ECE120 celebration Museum Exhibit. if you have photos or items you would like to share, contact us.
+We will celebrate ECE120 with a series of special events including a ECE120 celebration Museum Exhibit. if you have photos or items you would like to share, contact us.

 The Department of Engineering was first established on January 17, 1895.
 In 1903, the School of Electrical Engineering opened, along with Civil Engineering and Mining Engineering, as the first three departments in the College of Engineering at The University of Texas at Austin.
 The curriculum focused on electrical power systems: power plant operation, transmission, and management of utility systems.
 In recognition of the growing importance and influence of digital computers in the engineering profession, the name of the department was changed to "The Department of Electrical and Computer Engineering" in 1983.